“Never doubt that a small group of thoughtful, committed people can change the world. Indeed. It is the only thing that every has”

 Prior to joining the NGO sector, Catherine worked for over a decade in communications and public affairs, latterly as an Associate Director in the International Public Affairs team at Pfizer.

 Catherine earned her Bachelor of Science in Psychology from the University of Surrey, England.
-She has lived in Asia for over 10 years and has a 7 year old son and 6 year old daughter.
+She has lived in Asia for almost 15 years and has a 10 year old son and 9 year old daughter.

 Director, Programmes